Causes of coughs in children and teenagers

 If your child is less than 12 months old and has breathing difficulties as well as a cough, it might be bronchiolitis.

-If your child has a wet, chesty cough that produces mucus that lasts more than four weeks, it might be bacterial bronchitis.
+If your child has a wet, chesty cough that produces mucus and that lasts more than 4 weeks, it might be bacterial bronchitis.

 In an older child or teenage child, a cough might become a habit.
 Usually these coughs are ‘honking’ coughs and don’t happen when the child is asleep.